-Search the Lydia M. Olson Library's catalog of books, e-books, articles, audio, and video!
-Click Full Text Online to see only books and articles available entirely online; click Peer Reviewed to see articles that have been vetted by experts.
+Search the Lydia M. Olson Library's collection of books, e-books, articles, audio, and video!
+Click Available Online to see only books and articles available entirely online; click Peer- Reviewed Journals to see articles that have been vetted by experts.

-Most of the books on philosophy and religious studies we own are on the second floor, in the B section.
+Most of the books on philosophy and religious studies we own are on the upper floor of the library, in the B section.

 B has books on general philosophy, while speculative philosophy is in BD and ethics is in BJ.

 BL has books about religion in general, comparative religion, and mythology.
 It also covers Hinduism, Sikhism, Confucianism, Taoism, Shinto, and Zoroastrianism, as well as other indigenous religions of Africa, Asia, Europe, Oceania, and the Americas (except for Buddhism- see below).

 BR covers Christianity, while BS has books about the Bible, BT and BV have books about Christian theology, and BX has books about individual Christian denominations (Eastern Orthodoxy, Roman Catholicism, Protestantism, etc.)

 BM has books about Judaism, BP about Islam, and BQ about Buddhism.